How do you find a busy dentist?

 Hopefully posting information in a forum like this is useful for our prospective patients!
 Feel free to contact us if you have any questions.

-Saturday Emergency Dental clinic launches
+Saturday Emergency Dental Clinic Launches

 The real 4th Emergency Service?